tieniber/GridSearch/README.md

 There is an example of how to implement this widget in the test project in this respository.

 The model:

 ![Model](https://github.com/tieniber/GridSearch/blob/master/assets/AnySearchConfig.png)

 Using a dropdown box to select different date ranges:

 ![Basic Dropdown Scenario](https://github.com/tieniber/GridSearch/blob/master/assets/AnySearch1.png)

-Using the "custom" option which makes a "Start" and "End" date input visible
+Using the "custom" option which makes a "Start" and "End" date input visible:

 ![Custom Dropdown Scenario](https://github.com/tieniber/GridSearch/blob/master/assets/AnySearch2.png)

 * Appearance